amansohal8654/amansohal8654/README.md

 ### Here is what I am working on👋

 - 🔭 I’m currently working on ...
-Menatl Health
+Mental Health
 - 🌱 I’m currently learning ... .Net Core && JavaScript
 - 👯 I’m looking to collaborate on ... .Net
 - 🤔 I’m looking for help with ...
 Cloud Computing